 Can I cut firewood in Bears Ears?

-Yes, but a permit is required, go to the BLM Monticello Office or see video (in Navajo) for more information.
+Yes, but a permit from the BLM is required.
+Firewood is $5.00/cord with a minimum $10 purchase and a year to use the permit.
+Go to the BLM Monticello Office or see video (in Navajo) for more information.

 What is the weather?